Chase Ink Business Unlimited® Credit Card Benefits & Review (Is it Worth it in September 2023?)

 1.5% Cash Back on All Purchases

 The Ink Business Unlimited’s earning structure is simple — 1.5% cash back (1.5 points per dollar spent) on all purchases.
 There are no rotating or bonus categories, so you always get a minimum of 1.5% cash back.
 While you can earn more on other cards in various categories, the Ink Business Unlimited fills in the gaps when you cannot.
 That is incredibly valuable when pairing it with Chase’s other two business cards.

-- Ink Business Preferred – Earns 3x points (on first $150,000) on various business categories, including travel.
+- Ink Business Preferred – Earns 3x points (on first combined $150,000) on various business category purchases, including travel.

 No Annual Fee